engyasin/engyasin.github.io/posts/reinforcement-learning-with-bells-and-whistles.md

 <!-- ### Result : Speed comparison with Pytorch-->

+## Final Take-away

+Table 2 presents the performance (measured as the final step-wise mean reward over the last 2000 episodes – returned during the total of 5e5 training episodes) and training runtime for three variations of the training program:

+- PyTorch with Gym (synchronized environments) [available here](https://github.com/engyasin/ilsurvey/blob/main/dqn_hopt.py)
+- Flax with Gym (synchronized environments) [available here](https://github.com/engyasin/ilsurvey/blob/main/dqn_hopt_flax.py)
+- Flax with Gym and JAX automatic vectorization on GPU [available here](https://github.com/engyasin/ilsurvey/blob/main/dqn_hopt_flax_jax.py)
+- PyTorch with Gym and JAX automatic vectorization on GPU [available here](https://github.com/engyasin/ilsurvey/blob/main/dqn_hopt_torch_jax.py)

+**Note:** These results were obtained using an **NVIDIA GeForce RTX 5060 Ti** GPU and an **AMD Ryzen 5 7600X 6-Core Processor** for the CPU.
+Each of the first and last tests was run with 40 trials, while the hyperparameters for the second test were derived from the best-performing configuration of the final trial.

 # Final Take-away

 <!-- comparing run time and performance -->

 Table 2 below shows the performance (measured by the final step-wise mean reward of the last 2000 episodes-return during training (out of 5e5 training episode in total)) and the run-time of the training phase for three variants of training programs:

-- Pytorch with Gym (Synchronized environments) [available here](https://github.com/engyasin/ilsurvey/blob/main/dqn_hopt_flax.py)
+- Pytorch with Gym (Synchronized environments) [available here](https://github.com/engyasin/ilsurvey/blob/main/dqn_hopt.py)
 - FLax with Gym (Synchronized environments) [available here](https://github.com/engyasin/ilsurvey/blob/main/dqn_hopt_flax.py)
-- FLax with Gym environment and JAX automatic vectorization on GPU [available here](https://github.com/engyasin/ilsurvey/blob/main/dqn_hopt_flax.py)
+- FLax with Gym  and JAX automatic vectorization environment on GPU [available here](https://github.com/engyasin/ilsurvey/blob/main/dqn_hopt_flax_jax.py)

+- Pytorch with Gym and JAX automatic vectorization environment on GPU [available here](https://github.com/engyasin/ilsurvey/blob/main/dqn_hopt_torch_jax.py)

 > Note that these results are calculated on **NVIDIA GeForce RTX 5060 Ti** as GPU and **AMD Ryzen 5 7600X 6-Core Processor** as CPU with 40 trails for the first and last tests, while the second test hyperparameters are copied from the best case of the last.

 <center>
 <br>

-Table 2: Performance and Runtime of training DQN agent to solve DOORS environment utilizing three different combinations of packages (JAX, FLAX, and Pytorch)
+Table 2: Performance and Runtime of Training a DQN Agent to solve the DOORS Environment utilizing three different  combinations of packages (JAX, Flax, and PyTorch)

 <br>
 <table style="border: 1px solid black" >